 1968 - The Indiana Regional Computer Network (IRCN) connects several universities across the state to the CDC 6500 and IBM 7094 computers.
 With funding from the National Science Foundation, ICRN connected Ball State University, Muncie; DePauw University, Greencastle; Hanover College, Hanover; Manchester College, North Manchester; Rose Polytechnic Institute, Terre Haute; St. Joseph’s College, Rensselaer, and Wabash College, Crawfordsville.
 It also connected four high schools in the West Lafayette area: Lafayette Jefferson, Central Catholic, West Lafayette and Klondike.
 Purdue regional campuses in Indianapolis, Fort Wayne, Hammond and Wabash also participated.

-1969 – A used IBM 7094 is acquired for a reported purchase price of $24K and installed in the MATH building machine room as a secondary 7094.
+1969 – A used IBM 7094 is acquired for a reported purchase price of $24K (list price $2 million) and installed in the MATH building machine room as a secondary 7094.
+It is affectionally called "Oil 94" by the CS grad students as it it oil-cooled and not air-cooled as with previous models.

 1969 – Development of a front-end system to submit compute jobs to the CDC 6500 supercomputer using an IBM 7094 takes place.
 This job submission facility is called PROCSY – the Purdue Remote On-line Console System.
 A 7094 is used as a front-end for terminal access to the systems, and later replaced by Modcomp computers.